 The Resource-Based View: Building Strategy From the Inside Out

 The resource-based view (RBV) holds that sustainable competitive advantage comes from internal resources rather than market positioning.
-Where Porter’s Five Forces framework asks “what is the structure of the industry we compete in,” the RBV asks “what do we have that others cannot easily get?”
+Where Porter’s Five Forces framework asks “what is the structure of the industry organizations compete in,”.
+The RBV asks “what do companies have that others cannot easily get?”.
+For a deeper look at this, see The Role of an Integrated Strategic Executive in Driving Organizational Success.

 The strategic implication is significant.
-Organizations with genuinely rare and inimitable resources should build strategy around deploying those resources rather than conforming to industry norms.
-Pharmaceutical companies with patented compounds, professional services firms with proprietary methodologies, and technology companies with network effects are all operating from RBV logic even if they do not use the term.
+Organizations with truly rare and inimitable resources should build strategy around deploying those resources rather than conforming to industry norms.
+Pharmaceutical companies with patented compounds, professional services firms with proprietary methodologies.
+And technology companies with network effects are all operating from RBV logic even if they do not use the term.

 Value Chain Analysis: Where Margin Is Created and Destroyed